AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 For some magnitude of computational resources (computation, bandwidth, storage, etc), *c*, and magnitude of the network (transaction throughput, state size, market cap, etc), *n*, it is claimed that blockchain systems have at most 2 of these 3 properties:

-* Decentralization - the system can operate with participants that have only O(c) resources (e.g. a laptop, a raspberry pi, a VPS, etc).
+* Decentralization - the system can operate with participants that have only $O(c)$ resources (e.g. a laptop, a raspberry pi, a VPS, etc).
-* Security - the system is secure against attackers with up to O(n) resources.
+* Security - the system is secure against attackers with up to $O(n)$ resources.
-* Scalability - the system can process transactions with O(n) > O(c); this means that, as the network grows, the throughput of the system grows faster than the computational resources required per user.
+* Scalability - the system can process transactions with $O(n) > O(c)$; this means that, as the network grows, the throughput of the system grows faster than the computational resources required per user.

 ### Core Conflict